-You can send medical evidence of your illness or disability along with your ESA50 form.
+You can send medical evidence of your illness or disability along with your capability for work questionnaire (ESA50 form).
 Medical evidence can give the DWP a better idea of how your condition affects your ability to work.
 It’s easy to miss this on the form itself.

 If you’re including medical evidence, staple it to the form.
 Make sure you include your name and National Insurance number on every separate sheet of paper.

 Medical evidence is on page 5 of the form - see what it looks like

 If your condition is diagnosed, you’ll probably have evidence already.
 You can also get more if you need to, for example a letter from your consultant explaining how your condition affects you (what you can or can’t do because of it).